 b.
-In addition, the Trust may initiate a rebalancing (each such rebalancing, a "Non-mandatory Rebalancing") in situations where with respect to any asset class other than private equity, private real estate or absolute return, such a rebalancing: (i) moves the asset class closer to the approved policy target for an asset class (or subcategory of an asset class where subcategories are set forth in the Trust's Investment Plan); (ii) involves the transfer of less than one percent (1%) of Trustmanaged assets; and (iii) transfers assets only to mandates of investment managers that have been previously approved by the Trustees.
+In addition, the Trust may initiate a rebalancing (each such rebalancing, a "Nonmandatory Rebalancing") in situations where with respect to any asset class other than private equity, private debt, private real estate, absolute return, or opportunistic, such a rebalancing: (i) moves the asset class closer to the approved policy target for an asset class (or subcategory of an asset class where subcategories are set forth in the Trust's Investment Plan); (ii) involves the transfer of less than one percent (1%) of Trust-managed assets; and (iii) transfers assets only to mandates of investment managers that have been previously approved by the Trustees.
 Any Non-mandatory Rebalancing shall be initiated and implemented by the Trust's investment staff.